isomerpages/govtech-gobusiness-main/_covid-faqs/resumption-biz-activities-phase12/returning-to-workplaces.md

 ---
 title: Take Care of Your Workers
 permalink: /covid-faqs/resumption-biz-activities-phase12/returning-workplace
+third_nav_title: Resumption of Business Activities (Phases One and Two)
 accordion-new:
   - title: Are companies that have resumed operations required to ensure that their employees work from home?
     content: |